jcsalterego/ClickToTweetLibrary/README.md

 1. Build project with XCode
 1. Copy (or symlink) generated `ClickToTweetLibrary.bundle` to SIMBL Plugins path, e.g. `~/Library/Application Support/SIMBL/Plugins`

+## Remaining Work
+* The enabling/disabling of the menu item is hackish at best.
+It may be enabled when there's no tweet selected, but will do nothing if the hotkey is pressed.
+* It would be nice to add this to the contextual popup menu, but I'm unsure how to hook into that.
+* It could be smarter about conversations and pass along the oldest/origin tweet.

 ## License
 BSD for ClickToTweetLibrary and MIT for [JRSwizzle](https://github.com/rentzsch/jrswizzle).